-Deafness in cats may be congenital (present at birth) or acquired as a result of infection, trauma, or degeneration of the ear (Deafness in Dogs).
+Deafness in cats may be congenital (present at birth) or acquired as a result of infection, trauma, toxins (including certain drugs), or degeneration of the ear.

 Deafness present at birth can be inherited or result from toxic or viral damage to the developing unborn kitten.
 A certain gene in cats causes white fur, blue eyes, and deafness; however, not all blue-eyed white cats are deaf.
 Deafness in this instance is due to degenerative changes that occur in the first week of life.